-- Three zone control will slow a kiln down.
+- Three-zone control will slow a kiln down.
 It helps even out the temperatures in a kiln by shutting off one or more zones while firing.
-In addition zone control introduces other issues like LAG (on older controls) that sometimes complicate a firing.
-The first thing to try if you are getting a slow firing is to switch the kiln to single zone operation.
+In addition, zone control introduces other issues like LAG (on older controls) that sometimes complicate a firing.
+The first thing to try if you are getting a slow firing is to switch the kiln to a single-zone operation.
 That may get you back into operation quickly.
-Then, if that makes the problem go away you can fine tune the specific issue within the zone system that is causing the problem.
+Then, if that makes the problem go away you can fine-tune the specific issue within the zone system that is causing the problem.

-- Normally Easy-Fire, Jupiter, DaVinci and most other L&L kilns with a DynaTrol are programmed to be either two or three zones.
-You can easily change this to be single zone operation.
+- Normally Easy-Fire, Jupiter, DaVinci, and most other L&L kilns with a DynaTrol are programmed to be either two or three zones.
+You can easily change this to be a single-zone operation.

 Press OTHER, 4, 4, 3

 - The display says notC This stands for “number of thermocouples”.